-What Is Metamodern? is a catalog of cultural products and artifacts that in some way bear an aesthetic signature that exemplifies metamodernism.
+What Is Metamodern? – launched in 2013 – is a catalog of cultural products and artifacts that in some way bear an aesthetic signature that exemplifies metamodernism.
 We’ve culled these exemplars from film, television, music, literature, social trends, architecture, religion, politics, advertising, language and more.
 The editors, Greg Dember and Linda Ceriello, see metamodernism as a very broadly located aesthetic sensibility that emerged organically around the turn of the millennium.
-In our view, metamodern cultural products engage the conflicts between modernist conviction and postmodern relativism, in part by embodying an aesthetic that braids the various epistemic perspectives with an emphasis on felt experience.
+In our view, metamodern cultural products engage the conflicts between modernist conviction and postmodern relativism, in part by embodying an aesthetic that braids the sensibilities of modernism and postmodernism with an emphasis on felt experience.
 Read more below, or go directly to individual posts…

 About This Website (and about metamodernism)